- full attention to lectures, screenings and discussions

 In visual storytelling, establishing a setting is very important for narrative context.
 Where are we?
 When is it?
 And what is the story about?
 The first shots of scenes in documentaries, as well as fictional movies, often provide the viewer with a wide context and then essential details.
 Or, alternatively, starting on a detail and proceeding to reveal something in the wider context.

-In this assignment, you are to make a “Who Dunnit?” sequence.
-No actors, just a sequence of shots that presents the aftermath of an event and the possible clues for what happened.
+In this assignment, you are to show the aftermath of a situation or event in a sequence of video frames.
+No moving shots.
+No acting or dialogue, just a sequence of static shots that presents the aftermath of an event and the possible clues for what happened.
 This does not have to be a crime.
-It could be an accident caused by a child or pet.
-Use different framing compositions (long shot, medium shot, close up, etc.).
-Each sequence should be made of 5-10 different “locked” (not moving tripod) shots.
+It could be an accident caused by a child, pet or… teenager.
+The aftermath could be from something mysterious.
+The point is to use framing to convey, describe or evoke.
+Use at least 5 different framing compositions (long shot, medium shot, close up, etc.).
 Shoot, edit, compress and upload these videos to youtube.com or vimeo.com.
 Present the assignment to the class with a blog post.

 Shoot and edit a short video that follows the principles of continuity to create the illusion of continuous space and time.
 Try to vary the angles and distances of your shots: establishing shot, medium-shot, close-up, extreme-close-up.
 Sound may be an element here, but please do not include talking, music or verbal explanations.
 We are working on visual explanations, depicting continuity of action.
 Below are some ideas.

 - Making or Doing Something:

 Document someone making something or doing some focused activity.
 The process may take 3-30 minutes, but the final video should be no more than 60 seconds.
 Document a single continuous action (making art, playing sports, cooking a meal, walking a dog) and edit it into a sequence that is between 30-60 seconds.

 - “Lunch Date” redux: